OBess/UE_Learning/HW_9/README.md

 ## Work sequencer

 In this homework, was created a sequencer that shows us an animated pawn.
-In the sequencer we move a camera as well.
+Also, in the sequencer we move a camera.

 ## Demonstration of sequencer